-A. Students classified as freshmen (30 credits or less) must maintain a semester grade point average of 1.5 or better B. Students classified as sophomores (31 credits or more) must maintain a semester grade point average of 2.0 or better.
+- A. Students classified as freshmen (30 credits or less) must maintain a semester grade point average of 1.5 or better - B. Students classified as sophomores (31 to 60 credits) must maintain a semester grade point average of 2.0 or better. - C. Students classified as juniors (61 to 90 credits) must maintain a semester grade point average of 2.0 or better. - D. Students classified as seniors (91 credits or higher) must maintain a semester grade point average of 2.0 or higher.